A Bootstrap Test for Independence of Time Series Based on the Distance Covariance: Outline of Proofs

-We also recall Lemma 2 from \citet{dereich}, which forms the basis for their proofs (and that we will use in the same manner).
-Because it is central to their proofs as well as ours, we include it here for the sake of clarity. \begin{lemma}[Dereich, Scheutzow, Schottstedt] Let $\eta$ and $\xi$ be two probability measures on $[0,1)^d$, with the property that $\eta(C) > 0$ if $\xi(C) > 0$ for all $C \in \mathcal{P}$.
+We also recall Lemma 2 from \cite{dereich}, which forms the basis for their proofs (and that we will use in the same manner).
+Because it is central to their proofs as well as ours, we include it here for the sake of clarity. \begin{lemma}[\cite{dereich}, Lemma 2] Let $\eta$ and $\xi$ be two probability measures on $[0,1)^d$, with the property that $\eta(C) > 0$ if $\xi(C) > 0$ for all $C \in \mathcal{P}$.
 It then holds that